Skip to main content

 • Birding Ohme Gardens

-Monday, May 12
+Tuesday, May 12

 6:00pm-7:30pm | Free, but registration is required.

-Join NCWAS' guide and an Ohme Garden docent as we explore the conifer forest garden paths, looking for birds.
+Join NCWAS' Marilyn Hedges and an Ohme Garden docent as we explore the conifer forest garden paths, looking for birds.
 This 9-acre oasis perches on a rocky bluff above the Wenatchee and Columbia Confluence, with a sweeping view of the valley.
 We'll likely see swallows, swifts, songbirds, and raptors.
 This trip is especially designed for new birders of all ages, offers loaner binoculars, and is free.
 Wear good walking shoes.

 To register, email: info@ohmegardens.org